docarray/docarray/docs/fundamentals/documentarray/parallelization.md

 ## Use `map()` to overlap CPU & GPU computation

-As I said, `map()` & `map_batch()` has its own charm: it returns an iterator where the partial result is immediately available, *regardless if your `fn` is still running*.
+As I said, {meth}`~docarray.array.mixins.parallel.ParallelMixin.map` / {meth}`~docarray.array.mixins.parallel.ParallelMixin.map_batch` has its own charm: it returns an iterator (of batch) where the partial result is immediately available, *regardless* if your function is still running.
 One can leverage this feature to speedup computation, especially when working with a CPU-GPU pipeline.

 Let's see an example, say we have a DocumentArray with 1024 Documents, assuming we can run a CPU job for a 16-Document batch in 1 second/core; and we can run a GPU job for a 16-Document batch in 2 second/core.
-Say we have 4 CPU core and 1 GPU core.
+Say we have 4 CPU core and 1 GPU core as the total resources.

+Question: **how long will it take to process 1024 Documents?**

 ```{python}